 What’s the deadline to register before an election?

 New voters must register to vote 29 days before the election they wish to vote in.
-These are the deadlines to register to vote in Florida before each major election:
+This is the deadline to register to vote in Florida before November:

 How do I find where I go to vote?